HL7/US-Core/source/pages/_includes/new-us-core-documentreference-intro.md

 **Profile specific implementation guidance:**

-The `DocumentReference.type` binding must support at a minimum these [5 concepts](#.html) and may extend to the full  [HITSP C80 Table 2-144 Document Class Value Set Definition](http://build.fhir.org/valueset-c80-doc-typecodes.html)
+The `DocumentReference.type` binding must support at a minimum the [5 Common Clinical Notes](clinical-notes-guidance.html#common-clinical-notes) and may extend to the full  [HITSP C80 Table 2-144 Document Class Value Set Definition](http://build.fhir.org/valueset-c80-doc-typecodes.html)

-The views provided on this page are of just the Clinical Notes Profile, and the Clinical Notes Profile combined with US Core DocumentReference and FHIR core. <!--See [merged profile view](StructureDefinition-example-dr.html) for the combination of Clinical Notes Profile and US Core DocumentReference without FHIR core.-->

 ###### Examples

 - TBD

+**Note that the *Differential Table View* displayed below is the Clinical Notes Profile, and the *SnapShot Table View* combines the the Clinical Notes Profile with US Core DocumentReference and FHIR core.** <!--See [merged profile view](StructureDefinition-example-dr.html) for the combination of Clinical Notes Profile and US Core DocumentReference without FHIR core.-->

 {% include link-list.md %}